SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

       "https on wikipedia").
 Links with TLS enabled can in most cases be identified by the __https://__ instead of __http://__ at the start.
-	* You need to provide the full URL (inlude the https:// at the start).
+	* You need to provide the full URL (include the https:// at the start).

 	Please note that if a correct iFrame url is provided, the entire